-One Risk Management Committee meeting was held during the year ended 31 December 2019.
+Two Risk Management Committee meetings was held during the year ended 31 December 2021.
 The Risk Management Committee has reviewed the risk management policy and the Company's internal control and risk management systems, and recommended to the Board on risk management and internal control matters.
 The Company has also reviewed the adequacy of resources, qualification and experience of staff of the Group's internal audit function.
 In the opinion of the Risk Management Committee, as the Company has appointed an independent internal control adviser to review the Group's risk management and internal control systems, the internal audit function of the Company remains effective.
 Details of the attendance of the members of the Risk Management Committee meeting are as follows:

-Members Attendance/
+Attendance/

 Number of

-meeting(s) held
+Members meeting(s) held

-M. Cl.
-Ti Cli (Cl.)
-2.42

-Mr. Chung Tin Shing (Chairman) 1/1
+Mr. Chung Tin Shing (Chairman) 2/2

-Mr. Wong Shek Fai, Johnson 1/1
+Mr. Wong Shek Fai, Johnson 2/2

-Mr. Lam Chon Loi 1/1
+Mr. Lam Chon Loi 2/2